ollylance/montavie-app/README.md

 	* Edit your profile image to also be attached to comments.
 * <b>Reporting Comments</b>
 	* Users can report comments if they are inapropriate.
-	* This will be sent to @ollylance and will be handled
+	* This will be sent to @ollyplance and will be handled
-	* @ollylance can block users and delete any comments as an administrator
+	* @ollyplance can block users and delete any comments as an administrator
 * <b>Widget</b>
 	* Add a widget to your phone that will update with the most current image!